ewen-lbh/learn-it/README.md

  Bus Bus || Car    Hello
  Bonjour && Salut

 Note the spaces around the operators: you could remove those, but since individuals items are *stripped* (spaces preceding and following words are removed),  additional spaces don't affect words

 ##### Escaping the operators symbols
 You would think that putting `\&&` would consider the first ampersand as a literal ampersand, and would therefore not consider this as a special symbol.
 This feature is on the roadmap, but does not work for now.
 That's the main reason why`--<operator>-syntax` flags exist.

+#### Presets
+A `presets.json` file contains a single preset named *languages*.
+Obviously, you can add more presets.
+The file in itself is an object that contains presets, using their names as the property (the key), and the value being another object, that associates flags with their values :

+    {
+		"preset_name": {
+			"flag":"value",
+			"other_flag":"other_value"
+			...
+		},
+		"other_preset_name":{
+			...
+		}
+	}

+Adding the leading double dash in the flag names is optional.
+##### Overriding
+If you specify a preset that declares a flag, and that you also specify a value for that flag, the value defined in the learndata file will override the preset's.
+*Example*

+    presets.json:
+	"thingy":{"whitelist":"[stuff, things]"}

+	learndata.txt:
+	--whitelist [spam, eggs]
+	--preset thingy

+In this example, `--whitelist` will take the value `[spam, eggs]`, even if the `--preset` is declared after `--whitelist`.

 #### File example
 Take a look at `learndata/russian.txt` to get an idea of what a learndata text file looks like, and how the flags are used and defined.